Stolen Credentials Fuel Self-Sustaining Malware Distribution

 A dangerous feedback loop has emerged in cybercrime operations: infostealers compromise business owners, steal their website credentials, and attackers then use those credentials to turn legitimate websites into malware distribution platforms—which deploy more infostealers, creating a self-sustaining cycle.

 Research published this week by the Hudson Rock Threat Intelligence Team reveals the scale of this problem.
-Of 1,635 malicious domains tracked via their ClickFix Hunter platform, 220 were legitimate business websites whose administrative credentials appeared in infostealer logs.
+Of 1,635 malicious domains tracked that were using the ClickFix technique, 220 were legitimate business websites whose administrative credentials appeared in infostealer logs.
 That's 13% of active malware distribution infrastructure running on hijacked legitimate domains.

 What Is ClickFix